talhaanwarch/streamlit-llama/README.md

 - `requirements.txt`: Contains a list of Python dependencies required to run the application.

-- `images/`: A directory containing images used in this README and potentially for the web application.

 ## Prerequisites

 Before running the Streamlit Chatbot with Memory, you need to have the following installed: